Morchella esculenta: Similar species

 Morchella esculenta is probably the most familiar of the morels.
 In contrast to M. angusticeps and its relatives, the caps are light-colored throughout development, especially the ridges, which remain paler than the pits.
 M. crassipes is sometimes confused with M. esculenta.
 According to Smith (1975), the two are distinct, but young forms of M. crassipes are difficult to separate from M. esculenta.
 The two are similar in color, but M. crassipes is larger, often has thin ridges, and sometimes has a stem base that is enlarged and longitudinally grooved.

-Stinkhorns (esp.
-Phallus impudicus) have also been confused with morels, but specimens of the former have a volva at the base of the stem, and are covered with gleba—a slimy, foul-smelling spore mass.
+Stinkhorns, especially Phallus impudicus, are also similar, but have a volva at the base of the stem and are covered with gleba—a slimy, foul-smelling spore mass.

-See also Gyromitra esculenta, which is similar in appearance but poisonous.
+The poisonous Gyromitra esculenta is similar in appearance.

-Habitat and distribution
+Distribution and habitat

-Fruit bodies are sometimes solitary, but more often in groups, on the ground in a variety of habitats.
-A preference for soil with a limestone base (alkaline) has been noted, but they have also been found in acid soils.
+The fruit bodies are sometimes solitary, but more often in groups, on the ground in a variety of habitats.
+A preference for soil with a limestone base (alkaline) has been noted, but they have also been found in acidic soils.

 The mushroom is usually found in early spring, in forests, orchards, yards, gardens and sometimes in recently burned areas.
 In North America, it is sometimes referred to as the "May mushroom" due to its consistent fruiting in that month, but the time of fruiting varies locally, from February to July.
 It is typically the last morel species to fruit in locales where more than one species are found.
 For example, in northern Canada and in cooler mountainous regions, morels typically do not appear until June.
 It has been suggested that the springtime fruiting may be due to their ability to grow at low temperatures to the exclusion of competition, a conclusion later corroborated by experiments correlating spore germination to soil temperatures.

 One author suggests the acronym PETSBASH may be used to remember the trees associated with morels: pine, elm, tulip, sassafras, beech, ash, sycamore, and hickory.

 In North America, it is widely distributed, but especially common in eastern North America and the Midwest.
 David Arora notes that "large crops can also be found around the bases of dying (but not quite dead) elms attacked by Dutch elm disease."
 The species has been named state mushroom of Minnesota, and was the first state mushroom of any state.

 It can also be found in Brazil and Bulgaria.